Graph Homomorphism, Monotone Classes and Bounded Pathwidth: Graph Homomorphism

 Let us recall that we apply C1, C2 and C3 to both graphs.
 In particular, the subdivision of C3 uniformly applies to both inputs $G$ and $H$.
 For a graph $G$, recall that $G^r$ is $G$ with each edge replaced by a path of length $r+1$ (an $r$-subdivision).
 For example, ${K_3}^5=C_{15}$.

 \begin{lemma}[\cite{DP89}] satisfies C1. \end{lemma} \begin{lemma}[\cite{GHN00}] {\sc Graph Homomorphism} satisfies C2. \end{lemma} Let us recall that we apply the subdivision of C3 uniformly to both inputs $G$ and $H$. \begin{lemma} satisfies the variant of C3 that does not restrict to subcubic. \end{lemma} \begin{proof} Let $r\geq 1$ be fixed.
 Let $G$ be connected and have the additional property that every edge is in a triangle.
-It is clear that this subset remains \NP-complete (one can add a new triangle to each edge if necessary).
+It is clear that this subset remains \NP-complete, since one can enforce it by adding a new triangle at each edge.
 We claim that: